-First Line of Defence: Risk owners/business and functional units/departments of such risks.
+First Line of Defence: Risk owners/business and functional units/departments

+Business Units/Operations/Risk Owners take ownership of their risks and have the primary responsibility and accountability for direct assessment, control and mitigation of such risks.
 All employees of the Bank are required to ensure the effective management of risks within the scope of their direct responsibilities.

-Business Units/Operations/Risk Owners the take ownership of their risks and have the primary responsibility and accountability for direct assessment, control and mitigation